Nitesh000Choudhary/Anapurnaa-Food-Doantion-App/README.md

 ## Registration

-To get started with Aahar, you need to register by providing the following information:
+To get started with Annapurna, you need to register by providing the following information:

 - Email: Your email address will be used for account verification and communication purposes.
 - Password: Choose a secure password to protect your account.